xuyuji9000/computer-architecture-playground/compiler/call-stack/calling-conventions.md

     > A detailed text description of calling conventions.

+    > Find the reading note on google drive

 3. [5.Calling conventions for different C++ compilers and operating systems](https://agner.org/optimize/calling_conventions.pdf)

-    > This blog is amazing and the author is amazing!

-    > This is a systematic documentation about calling conventions.
+    > This is a systematic documentation about calling conventions compatibility across compilers and OSes.

     > It can be a little bit too into the details, need high level models before get into details.